 Costly renovations may not be recommended, but small, inexpensive fixes definitely are.
-Homeowners might be surprised to discover that bright-colored accent walls rarely help sell a home: instead, neutral-toned walls work best.
+It all depends on your budget, your time and the energy willing to put into these fixes.
+Homeowners might be surprised to discover that bright-coloured accent walls rarely help sell a home: instead, neutral-toned walls work best.
 Now is also the time to fix the broken shower head or door handle so that a small repair for you does not turn off would-be buyers.